Aladin147/BLKWDS_Manager/project_status.md

    - ✅ Dashboard widget tests fixed (FIXED in v0.83.0)
    - Minimal test coverage across unit, widget, and integration tests (IDENTIFIED in v0.50.0)
    - Some critical components like services and models lack tests (IDENTIFIED in v0.50.0)
-   - No performance or stress tests (IDENTIFIED in v0.50.0)
+   - ✅ Performance and stress tests implemented (FIXED in v0.92.0)
    - Integration test compilation errors (IDENTIFIED in v0.71.0)

 3. **Non-functional UI Elements**